Palks-Studio/palks-studio/README.md

 Creator of useful, autonomous digital tools — built for developers, small teams, and real-world projects.

-Hi, I’m Anthony, a self-taught developer.
+Hi, I’m Anthony, a self-taught developer and independent creator.

 After an accident forced me to rethink my career path, I spent months helping others in similar situations.
 That experience reminded me of something important:
 I love building, organizing, and simplifying things.